Tribe’s Rule 5 Loss Gruber Became Mainstay in Toronto

 He played sparingly over the next few seasons, appearing in just five games in 1985 and in 87 games (at six different positions) in 1986 before settling in to a more frequent role at third base in 1987.
 He appeared in 138 games that season and hit .235, but would bounce back with a .278 average, 16 homers, 33 doubles, and 81 RBI the next season.

 Following the season, the team inked him to a three-year contract worth $11 million.
-Injuries to his hand, knee, ankle, and neck would slow him significantly over the next few seasons, but he would see his first postseason action in 1989 and again in 1991 before the team reached and won the World Series in 1992.
+Injuries to his hand, knee, ankle, and neck would slow him significantly over the next few seasons, but he would see postseason action for the second time in 1991 (following the Jays’ appearance in 1989) before the team reached and won the World Series in 1992.